-If it is agreed that the behaviour does fit within this policy, the Assistant Director of Communications and Public Engagement will inform the person involved that this behaviour is unacceptable.
+If it is agreed that the behaviour does fit within this policy, the appropriate Strategic Head will inform the person involved that this behaviour is unacceptable.
 The person will be contacted, in writing wherever possible, to explain why this behaviour is causing concern, and to ask them to change this behaviour.
 Wherever possible, they should be provided with a copy of this policy.
 They will also be notified of the actions that may be taken if the behaviour does not change.

-If the behaviour continues, the matter will be referred to the OPFCC Chief Executive, who will then decide whether to limit contact from the individual and to what extent.
-Any restriction that is imposed on contact with OPFCC will be appropriate, proportionate and subject to review.
+If the behaviour continues, the appropriate Strategic Head will then decide whether to limit contact from the individual and to what extent.
+Any restriction that is imposed on contact with PFCC's Office will be appropriate, proportionate and subject to review.
+The restrictions imposed will also be in line with the IOPC's Guidance on managing unacceptable and unreasonable complainant behaviour.
 It must be kept in mind that, where the investigation of legitimate correspondence or a genuine complaint is ongoing, there will need to be some continuing contact with the complainant or correspondent.